 Work has always brought people here.
-Historically, farmers didn't have use for the tow wetlands or high, hilly ground surrounding the lake.
+Historically, farmers didn't use the two wetlands or high, hilly ground surrounding the lake.
 They wanted flat land.
 So they located their farms and villages back from the water in what is now Minnetonka.
-They did use Minnehaha Creek to power the sawmill they built in 1852 in the historic area known today as
+They did use Minnehaha Creek to power the sawmill they built-in 1852 in the historic area known today as

 Minnetonka Mills.
 The lovely original Victorians are no longer here, but you will find homes dating from the 1960s and '70s ... and '80s ... and '90s.
 The building boom seems to have no end and continues in areas previously believed to be unbuildable.

 By and large, Minnetonka's neighborhoods have been constructed on wooded lots with rolling terrain, and an effort has been made to preserve the city's natural assets.
-Many neighborhoods are built around wetlands, and land ownership here involves following wetlands policies, which may affect the way you may use your yard.
+Many areas are built around wetlands, and land ownership here involves following wetlands policies, which may affect how you use your yard.

 Rising taxes and rapidly increasing market values, particularly for new homes, are chasing some long-time residents out, gilding Minnetonka's reputation as a move-up market capable of challenging Edina.
-In 1990, the average value of a newly constructed home was S 159,000; by 1999 even a townhome was difficult to find in that price range.
-For Minnetonka's most affordable housing, check in the neighborhoods that were built circa 1 970: Scenic Heights Holiday Road, many neighborhoods south of Minnetonka Boulevard, or off of Excelsior Boulevard.
-Minnetonka is also a city in which you can find less expensive homes scattered among the new stucco starter castles.
-For those looking for reasonably-priced rentals or condominium apartments, look around Ridgedale Shopping Center, Cedar Lake Road in the north, or highways 101 and 7 in the southern portion of the city.
+In 1990, the average value of a newly constructed home was S 159,000; by 1999, even a townhome was challenging to find in that price range.
+For Minnetonka's most affordable housing, check the neighborhoods built circa 1 970: Scenic Heights Holiday Road, many neighborhoods south of Minnetonka Boulevard or off Excelsior Boulevard.
+Minnetonka is also a city where you can find less expensive homes scattered among the new stucco starter castles.
+For those looking for reasonably-priced rentals or condominium apartments, look around Ridgedale Shopping Center, Cedar Lake Road in the north, or highways 101 and 7 in the city's southern portion.
 For temporary housing, try The Cliffs, near Ridgedale, 952-545-2500.

-Settle anywhere in Minnetonka and you won't be far from a playground or park.
-Among the city's many sport and recreation amenities are Shady Oak Lake's swimming beach, which boasts a zero depth water play area and canoe and paddle-boat rentals; Minnetonka Ice Arena, which offers public skating, lessons and competitive adult hockey leagues; and two city-owned sports and fitness clubs for residents.
-Though there are many parks, Purgatory Park off Excelsior Boulevard, is particularly good for walking the dog.
+Settle anywhere in Minnetonka, and you won't be far from a playground or park.
+Among the city's many sport and recreation amenities are Shady Oak Lake's swimming beach, which boasts a zero-depth water play area and canoe and paddle-boat rentals; Minnetonka Ice Arena, which offers public skating, lessons, and competitive adult hockey leagues; and two city-owned sports and fitness clubs for residents.
+Though there are many parks, Purgatory Park off Excelsior Boulevard is perfect for dog walking.

 Major international employers such as Cargill, Carlson Companies, Fingerhut and General Mills, and the massive Ridgedale shopping area, as well as numerous smaller businesses provide white-collar jobs.
-In fact, Minnetonka's labor force grew by nearly 30% in the 1990s.
-The Metropolitan Council predicts that the job growth will continue, forecasting that Minnetonka will be among the top three cities in the state with respect to job creation, well into the 21st Century.
+Minnetonka's labor force grew by nearly 30% in the 1990s.
+The Metropolitan Council predicts that the job growth will continue, forecasting that Minnetonka will be among the top three cities in the state concerning job creation, well into the 21st Century.